Graskop

 Graskop is a small town in Mpumalanga province, South Africa.
 It was set up in the 1880s as a gold mining camp but it now serves as a tourist destination and the timber industry.
 “God’s Window”, a scenic view from the escarpment of the Lowveld below, is located outside the town.
-Graskop is also home to one of the biggest mounds of sawdust in the world, located in the eastern side of Graskop.
-Tourists regularly come to see the attraction and pay up to ZAR50 for the chance to see the one of the biggest, stable sawdust piles in the world.
-Small bags are available to collect souvenirs.

 Graskop is 14 km south-east of Pilgrim's Rest and 28 km north of Sabie.
 It was laid out between 1880 and 1890 on a farm belonging to Abel Erasmus, Native Commissioner of the Transvaal Republic.
 The name is Afrikaans for grassy hillock.
 Originally it was a mining camp.
 It is the best place to view the "Edge of the Lowveld", with a sudden drop of 700 metres.